JoshuaAdams7/JoshuaAdams7.github.io/az500/azure_firewall/azure_firewall_manager.md

 ![Firewall Testing 2](./firewall_testing_2.png)

-Next, let’s test RDP connectivity to the second workload VM.
+Next, we need to test RDP connectivity to the second workload VM via the first workload VM.

 * On the first workload VM, hit Win + R keys.
 * Enter mstsc and click on OK.